Dave Strickler (drag racer)

+He continued to race Chevrolet Camaros tuned by Jenkins through 1969, however they were slowly becoming less competitive against the Chrysler Hemi - there was now a .5 second difference between Ronnie Sox's car and the fastest car Chevrolet had for sale - although neither were in any way 'stock' cars.

 Strickler went to the 1970 NHRA World Finals at Dallas International Motor Speedway, where he was eliminated in round two by eventual Pro Stock winner Ronnie Sox.

 Some of Strickler's early cars were known as Old Reliable.

 For the 1971 Winternats, Strickler qualified #20, but did not race.